visionary-futures-collective/covid19/advocacy.md

 	<div class="container">
 	  <img src="img/caregiver-whofor.png" alt="Avatar" class="image" style="width:100%">
 	  <div class="middle">
 	    <div class="text">Caregiving knows no age boundaries, and can be needed at any time.
-American policies on family care are not only unfair, but they almost entirely ignore care for ADULTS as a responsibility.</div>
+American policies on family care ... almost entirely ignore care for ADULTS as a responsibility.</div>
 	  </div>
 	</div>
   </div>